-Camera enforcement should only be considered as part of a wider speed management strategy for any road works scheme, and this may include consideration of VAS.
+Camera enforcement should only be considered as part of a wider speed management strategy for any road works scheme.
 Where enforcement is required, average speed cameras should typically be deployed at road works.
 However, if there are site-specific risks, mobile or fixed camera enforcement may also be considered.